 People withPTSD describe how, once they are triggered, the symptoms are so overwhelming that they feel unable to reason beyond them–they feel smothered and choked by the intensity of what they are feeling emotionally and physically.
 And those around them often feel frustrated, wondering if the patients are “enjoying the drama” and purposefully acting out.

-Cannabis is extremely effective in helping patients deal with PTSD symptoms.
+Cannabis may be extremely effective in helping users deal with PTSD symptoms.
 Obviously, its ability to lessen anxiety and other physical signs of tension like nausea, muscle spasms, and trembling is very useful.
 But there is another quality of cannabis that makes it uniquely helpful for PTSD patients.
 Cannabis has what we refer to in medicine as “dissociative qualities”.
 What that means is, instead of feeling smothered and choked by the PTSD symptoms, patients using cannabis to deal with them are able to “separate themselves” a bit from them.
 The symptoms don’t disappear, but the patient is able to experience a bit of distance from them.
 I compare it to peeling an octopus off of your face and placing it on the table beside you.
 You are then able to look at it from a different perspective, wonder about what you are seeing and if there are more layers to what you perceive, and engage your mind in thinking through what you are experiencing with non-judgmental curiosity.
 You might determine that your reaction is more related to past events than what is currently happening.
 You might come to believe that the things you thought to be true are not really accurate, but instead distorted in some way.
 You also may have the “space” to incorporate some of the coping mechanisms and skills you have developed to process and deal with stress or fear.
 You can engage your intellect to control your feelings and physical sensations.
 This is an important tool for patients, dramatically diminishing the degree to which getting triggered with PTSD symptoms might impact and impair your functioning in daily life.

 Inhaled cannabis, through smoking or vaping, is the fastest way to get the effects.
 After taking a puff, one must wait only 90 seconds to 2 minutes to feel an effect, and therefore determine if you need another puff, or if you are okay.
 Compare that to taking a pill like Xanax where you must wait 45 minutes to an hour before you know if the dose was correct and/or the medication effective.
 Besides this, a medication like Xanax serves to end the attack by “knocking you out” or sedating you, and does nothing to help you learn improved coping mechanisms or change your distorted thoughts.
 Tinctures and oils taken sublingually (under the tongue) take a bit longer (10-15 minutes) to kick in, but are still much faster than medications.
 Edibles, which take quite a long time to kick in are of less help in dealing with the acute onset of symptoms, but can help hold the symptoms at bay for hours at a time once they kick in.